PrideLee/Zihao.Li.github.io/_posts/2019-11-04-blog-Recommendation-System.md

   - Object Detection
 ---

 Recommendation System is a super pupular research regions in data mining and information retrival.
 In addition, it has been fully proved that matrix factorization is an essential model for RS in [**Netflix Prize**](https://www.netflixprize.com/).
 In this blog i will introduct recommendation system generally and some matrix factorization methodes deteiled.
+You can click [**here**](https://zhuanlan.zhihu.com/p/53648248) to read full Blog.